Democratic Congressional Campaign Committee: Primary preferences

 In the 2018 election cycle, the DCCC released negative information about candidate Laura Moser, who ran for US Congress in Texas' 7th congressional district.
-The move backfired, as Moser gained donations and support en route to making the runoff before falling short against Lizzie Fletcher.
-A month after the attack on Moser, the DCCC showed preference in another Texas primary, supporting Colin Allred.
+The move backfired, as Moser gained donations and support en route to making the runoff (between the final two candidates) election; however she was beaten finally by Lizzie Fletcher.
+A month after the attack on Moser, the DCCC showed its preferences in another Texas primary, supporting Colin Allred.
 The decisions were two among many similar choices made by the organization throughout its history.
 Similar criticism carried into the next election cycle, prompting Progressive Caucus member Ro Khanna to say:

 This unprecedented grab of power is a slap in the face of Democratic voters across the nation.
 It's something even Rahm Emanuel would not have done and is totally tone-deaf to the grassroots activists across our nation.
 Voters are sick of the status quo holding on to power and stifling new voices.
 They are sick of D.C. politicians who care more about holding on to power than a true competition of ideas.